MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ### Duplicate tab

-This makes a copy of the current tab and opens it.
+This makes a copy of the current tab's profile and directory and opens it.
+This does not include modified/added ENV VARIABLES.

 **Command name:** `duplicateTab`